New Mass Falsifies the Definition of “Mystery of Faith”

 "In this place, however," teaches the Roman Catechism, "these words bear an import different from that which they have when applied to baptism; for here 'the mystery of faith' consists in seeing by faith the blood of Christ, veiled under the species of wine ..."
 (Part II, Chap.
 IV, Q. 23).

-[“The Roman Catechism” is another name for the “Catechism of the Council of Trent”, which was first discussed at an earlier session of the Council of Trent circa 1546; the completion of this catechism was ordered by Pope Pius IV circa 1563 to explain the mind of the Church Fathers regarding the decrees of the Council of Trent; shortly before his death in 1565, Pope Pius IV put the great St. Charles Borromeo in charge of completing this catechism; this catechism was finally approved and promulgated in 1566 by Pope St. Pius V, after he had ordered a commission of doctrinal experts to go over the catechism one last time to ensure doctrinal accuracy.]
+[To expand a little what was covered earlier in this article: “The Roman Catechism” is another name for the “Catechism of the Council of Trent”, which was first discussed at an earlier session of the Council of Trent circa 1546; the completion of this catechism was ordered by Pope Pius IV circa 1563 to explain the mind of the Church Fathers regarding the decrees of the Council of Trent; shortly before his death in 1565, Pope Pius IV put the great St. Charles Borromeo in charge of completing this catechism; this catechism was finally approved and promulgated in 1566 by Pope St. Pius V, after he had ordered a commission of doctrinal experts to go over the catechism one last time to ensure doctrinal accuracy.]

 As gratefully acknowledged earlier, this short paper is relying heavily on the research of the excellent Mr. Patrick Omlor in his paper, “No ‘Mystery of Faith’: No Mass” (a link to this paper is given at the end of this paper), which is heartily recommended as a scholarly treatment of this entire subject.
 Mr. Omlor divided his paper into numbered paragraphs for easy reference, and, as he himself states, so that would be opponents could easily reference the paragraphs they are trying to refute.